ICanBoogie/ICanBoogie/README.md

 ### The application is running

 The `ICanBoogie\Core::run` event of class [RunEvent][] is fired when the application is running.
-Third parties may use this event to alter various states of the application, starting with the initial request.
+Event hooks may use this event to alter various states of the application, starting with the initial request.